-If you want to observe rising or falling temperatures over a long period of time, you need weather stations that not only existed over the entire period, but also provided data throughout.
-Looking at the period from 1960 to the present day, only 75 of the more than 4000 weather stations of the German Weather Service are left.
+If you want to observe rising or falling temperatures over a long period of time, you need weather stations that not only existed over the entire period, but also provided continuous data.
+Looking at the period from 1950 to today, only 185 of the more than 4000 weather stations worldwide remain.

-Both in the nights, as well as at daytime the temperatures rise noticeably over the past decades.
-But not only the average values change, also the extremes do.
-Based on the media reports, one might suspect that the weather extremes are larger in both directions.
-Warm months are getting warmer and cold months are getting colder.
+Both the lowest temperatures at night and the highest temperatures of the day have risen noticeably over the past decades.
+But not only the average values change, but also the extreme values.
+On the basis of the media reports one would perhaps assume that the weather extremes would be greater in both directions.
+So that warm months become warmer and cold months even colder.
 However, this does not seem to be the case.
-Whereas the warmest month between 1960 and 1970 in South America had an average temperature of 31.5°C, this peak has risen to around 33°C in recent years.
-In the other continents, the effects are even slightly lower.
-Since this is not a 10-year average, but the warmest month in 10 years, global warming does not seem to have a too dramatic impact on temperature extremes.
+While the warmest month in Europe between 1950 and 1960 still had an average temperature of 17.4°C, this maximum value has risen to around 19.0°C in recent years, i.e. just 1.6°C. In the other continents the effects are partly even smaller.

 Data source: German Weather Service.
 Values edited, supplemented and averaged by continents.